Potassium is a mineral that your body needs to work properly. It is a type of electrolyte.

 Milk, yogurt, and nuts are also excellent sources of potassium.

 People with kidney problems, particularly those on dialysis, should not eat too many potassium-rich foods.
-The health care provider will recommend a special diet.
+Your health care provider will recommend a special diet.

-Having too much or too little potassium in the body can cause serious health problems.
+Having too much or too little potassium in your body can cause serious health problems.

 A low blood level of potassium is called hypokalemia.
 It can cause weak muscles, abnormal heart rhythms, and a slight rise in blood pressure.
 You may have hypokalemia if you:

 - Take diuretics (water pills) to treat high blood pressure or heart failure